 Japanese Nori is a good idea to add to the tank, usually affixing it to the side with a vegetable clip is good.
 Frozen brine, mysis shrimp, mosquito larvae and grindal worms are a good idea for meaty supplements.

 Consider soaking pellet food in garlic to fend off certain diseases like Marine Ich.
-There has also been a lot of reported success by hobbyist with boiled zucchini, broccoli and spinach.
+There has also been a lot of reported success by hobbyists with boiled zucchini, broccoli, and spinach.